Ayshyama/myStudy/selfedu_OOP/2_quiz_self_param.md

      def translate(self, eng):
          # continue the translate method here
 ```

-An object of this class should store links between English and German words locally (in the tr attribute) in the form of the following dictionary:
+An object of this class should store links between English and German words locally (in the tr attribute) in the form of
+the following dictionary:

 ```py
 {'<English word>': [<one or more German words>], ...}
 ```

 Methods should do the following:

-add(self, eng, de) - to add a new pair of English and German words to the dictionary (if the English word already exists, then the new German word is added as a synonym for the translation, for example, go - go, walk, go); if the link eng-de already exists, then you don't need to add it a second time, for example: add('go', 'go'), add('go', 'go');
+- add(self, eng, de) - to add a new pair of English and German words to the dictionary (if the English word already
+  exists, then the new German word is added as a synonym for the translation, for example, go - go, walk, go); if the
+  link eng-de already exists, then you don't need to add it a second time, for example: add('go', 'go'), add('go', '
+  go');
-remove(self, eng) - to remove a link from the dictionary by the specified English word;
+- remove(self, eng) - to remove a link from the dictionary by the specified English word;
-translate(self, eng) - for translating from English into German (the method should return a list of German words corresponding to the translation of an English word, even if there is only one word in the list).
+- translate(self, eng) - for translating from English into German (the method should return a list of German words
+  corresponding to the translation of an English word, even if there is only one word in the list).

-All additions and deletions of bindings must be performed within each specific object of the Translator class, i.e. bindings are stored locally inside instances of the Translator class using a dictionary collection.
-(There is no need to store bindings directly in the __dict__ collection!)
+All additions and deletions of bindings must be performed within each specific object of the Translator class, i.e.
+bindings are stored locally inside instances of the Translator class using a dictionary collection.
+(There is no need to
+store bindings directly in the `__dict__` collection!)

-Create an instance tr of the Translator class and call the add method on the following bindings:
+Create an instance `tr` of the `Translator` class and call the `add` method on the following bindings:

 ```
 tree - Baum
 car - Auto